 Russell Kalmacoff, President

-During 1966, he also worked on Wall Street with Salomon Brothers.
-In 1967-68 he was employed at Toronto head office of AE LePage, Canada’s largest realtor in mainly the mortgage department.
-He designed a financing model involving land purchase lease-backs and NHA insured leasehold mortgages with participating rent in addition to interest payable to institutional investors.
+After completing his studies in 1966, Mr. Kalmacoff worked on Wall Street with Salomon Brothers as a securities trainee on the trading floor.
+Shortly after that he was at the Toronto head office of AE LePage, Canada’s largest realtor, in the mortgage department.
+While there he designed a financing model involving land purchase leasebacks and NHA insured leasehold mortgages with participating rent, in addition to interest payable to institutional investors.

-The following year he returned to Calgary as Manager of Land Development, NuWest Homes, which included responsibility for what eventually became Canyon Meadows.
-He also built housing in Canyon Meadows as a principal and for Paragon Homes in Penbrooke Meadows.
+The following year he returned to Calgary as Manager of Land Development for NuWest Homes, which included responsibility for what eventually became the 450-acre Canyon Meadows community.
+He also built housing in Canyon Meadows as a principal, and for Paragon Homes in Penbrooke Meadows.

 In 1971, Mr. Kalmacoff was hired by Nesbitt Thomson Securities in Montreal and Toronto as the real estate specialist in investment banking.
-He assisted the Government of Canada in the drafting of the Residential Mortgage Financing Act.
-He was responsible for one of the first real estate investment trusts in Canada and the first publicly-traded mortgage investment corporation.
+At Nesbitt he assisted the Government of Canada in the drafting of the Residential Mortgage Financing Act.
+He was responsible for one of the first real estate investment trusts in Canada and the first publicly traded mortgage investment corporation.
 While at Nesbitt he wrote The Canadian Mortgage Market, a text used by the Investment Dealers Association in the Canadian Securities Course for over 20 years.

-At Athabasca University, Canada's largest open, on line distance learning institution, Mr. Kalmacoff is a member of the Business Leadership Advisory Council of the Faculty of Business and serves as On Line Executive in Residence.
+In 2018, Athabasca University, Canada's largest open, on-line, distance learning institution, appointed Mr. Kalmacoff to the position of Executive in Residence.
+He is also a member of their Business Leadership Advisory Council of the Faculty of Business.